Creating HTML Emails

 From the MailChimp Menu: Select Brand: Templates

-Adding Pictures to your email templates
+Adding images to your email templates

 <img src="https://spiro.ai/wp-content/uploads/2020/01/logo-gray.png" alt="Spiro logo" />